smallswan399/EnvMan/Readme.txt

 HISTORY

+18/12/2007	Release 1.3
+	* BT1828033 Escape to Close
+        - Added Ctrl+X Shortcut on Main Form Exit File Menu
+	* BT843838 Program does not check for changes on Cancel in Edit Form
+        - Added checking for user changes and prompt to save it on Cancel.
+    * Added Release version display in Main Form Title bar
+    * Added colour change for rows with invalid value paths in Main Form
+    * Minor GUI Improvements
 15/10/2007	Release 1.2.2
 	* Fixed problem with Delete button on Edit Form
 	* Removed Setup project.
 It will be replaced by WiX setup.